-The FEMA Flood Insurance Rate Map (FIRM) has mapped portions of the PRA as occurring within the 1% annual chance flood hazard zone (Zone A, or the 100-year flood hazard zone; see Figure 4), but base flood elevations and flood hazard factors have not been determined.
-The bridge and road rebuild will be designed to meet CDOT construction performance standards established in collaboration with CDOT, FWHA, and the Otero County Floodplain Administrator.
+The FEMA Flood Insurance Rate Map (FIRM) has mapped the entirety of the PRA as occurring within an Area of Minimal Flood Hazard (Zone X; see Figure 4).
+The bridge and road rebuild will be designed to meet CDOT construction standards.
+Because the Project is not within the 100-year floodplain and the Project is not expected to alter any Special Flood Hazard Areas, the Project will not require floodplain permitting.
 The hydraulics of the watershed are currently being assessed and further details regarding flood design capacity will be provided in the Bridge Bundle Preliminary Hydraulics Report.